rdmpage/barcode-review/README.md

 This data looks to be the iBOL data, but with taxonomic updates(?).
 Need to figure out is this a snap shot of the original data in 2016, or a snapshot of the barcodes from iBOL extracted from a more recent version of BOLD?

+Note that the original data is available as a set of separate files from http://bins.boldsystems.org/index.php/datarelease

 ## Select random subset of data

 See https://stackoverflow.com/a/24591688